-Peter Obi, the presidential candidate for the Labour Party, on Saturday, 3rd December 2022, made public his manifesto, containing his plans for Nigerians when he becomes president.
+Peter Obi, the presidential candidate for the Labour Party, made public his manifesto on Saturday, December 3rd, 2022, containing his plans for Nigerians when he becomes president.

-The document titled “Our Pact with Nigerians: Creating a New Nigeria” looks to turn Nigeria into a production-centred economy.
+The document “Our Pact with Nigerians: Creating a New Nigeria” aims to turn Nigeria into a production-centred economy.

 Obi also proffered various solutions to grow the harnessed Nigeria’s youthful population, among several others.